 - NAQT will confirm teams’ Session assignments no later than May 15.

-The primary check-in period will be 6:00 and 9:30 p.m. in the Marquis Foyer (on the Marquis Level) on Friday, May 25.
-During this period, NAQT will be disbursing information folders, answering questions, and handling outstanding administrative matters.
+The primary check-in period will be from 6:00 to 9:30 p.m. in the Marquis Foyer (on the Marquis Level) on Friday, May 25.
+During this period NAQT will be distributing information folders, answering questions, receiving payments, verifying rosters, and taking care of other administrative matters.
 There are “late” check-in periods on Saturday, but NAQT would prefer that as many teams as possible check-in on Friday night.

 Teams that don’t arrive at the hotel until after 9:30 p.m. on Friday may check in between 7:00 and 8:00 a.m. in the Marquis Ballroom Foyer (Marquis Level) if they are in the Morning Session.
 Teams in the Afternoon Session may check in between 9:00 a.m. and 2:00 p.m. at the Information Desk.
 Teams that checked in on Friday do not need to check in again on Saturday.

-Between 6:00 and 10:00 p.m. on Friday night, game rooms will be set up for teams to scrimmage against each other on questions from previous championships.
+Between 6:00 and 10:00 p.m. on Friday night, game rooms will be set up for teams to scrimmage against each other on questions from previous championships and/or questions they didn’t hear during the regular season.
 This scrimmaging is free and will be moderated by tournament staff.
 We encourage all teams to come by to play a practice game or two.

 Teams that want to participate in the scrimmages should go to the A708 Registration Desk on the Atrium Level.
-Note that a team does not need to have checked in to be allowed to scrimmage.
+A team does not need to have checked in to be allowed to scrimmage.